WNAC-TV (Boston): Origins

 In 1969, the Boston Herald-Traveler Corp., WHDH-TV's parent company, lost its license to operate channel 5.
 Boston Broadcasters, Inc., the owners of the station that replaced it, WCVB-TV, planned to air more local programming than any other station in the country, heavily preempting CBS programming in the process.
 CBS was displeased with the prospect of frequent preemptions on what would have been its second-largest affiliate and its largest on the East Coast.
 The CBS affiliation immediately moved back to channel 7, leaving channel 5 to affiliate with ABC.
-The second network switch in Boston—essentially a reversal of what took place in 1961—occurred on March 19, 1972, WCVB-TV's first day of operations; Boston's ABC affiliation remains on channel 5 to this day.
+The second network switch in Boston—essentially a reversal of what took place in 1961—occurred on March 19, 1972, WCVB-TV's first day of operations.
 However, late in 1973, WNAC-TV adopted a version of the circle 7 logo, similar to that used by ABC's owned-and-operated stations; in 1977, after ABC complained that the station was infringing on its trademark, the station changed the logo's typeface.
 In late 1981, a stylish, strip-layered "7" was introduced, which would be the last logo redesign under RKO General ownership.

 Two legendary Boston television personalities had shows on WNAC-TV: Louise Morgan, who hosted a talk show and was known as "New England's First Lady of Radio and Television", and Ed McDonnell, who, as the astronaut character Major Mudd, hosted a popular children's show from 1961 through 1973.